Extension to Frankfurt Airport – New Terminal 3

 The new terminal 3 will be built on the area of the former U.S. military base in the south of Frankfurt Airport.
 It is to become the most modern terminal in Europe.

-Frankfurt Airport has been steadily growing alongside the Rhine-Main region for more than 75 years.
+Frankfurt Airport has been steadily growing alongside the Rhine-Main region for more than 80 years.
 2005 saw the military use of the Rhein-Main Air Base in the southern part of the airport decommissioned before responsibility was transferred to the airport operator, Fraport AG.
 The old installations needed to yield to the new Terminal 3 and extensions to the airport infrastructure in this area.
-As part of the demolition process, CDM Smith was commissioned with contamination studies on a total of 175 buildings as well as various sealed surfaces and underground pipes.
 We carried out environmental, waste and geotechnical studies on soil and groundwater, which included 33 core holes drilled down to a depth of 40 m.

 core drillings up to 40 m deep